priscillagautam77-design/Invasive-plant-species-Sweden/README.md

 # Distribution mapping and visualization of temporal patterns of Three invasive plant species in Sweden using GBIF data and R programming.
 # Overview

-The project compares the spatial distribution and temporal trends of three invasive plant species in Sweden using biodiversity occurrence records from the Global Biodiversity Information Facility (GBIF).
+The project compares the spatial distribution, species richness patterns and temporal trends of three invasive plant species in Sweden using biodiversity occurrence records from the Global Biodiversity Information Facility (GBIF).
+The analysis combines biodiversity data cleaning, GIS- based mapping, spatial grid analysis, and temporal visualization to explore where these species occur, where multiple invasive species overlap, and how recorded observations have changed over time.

-The analysis was conducted in R using reproducible data-cleaning and spatial analysis workflow.
+The analysis was conducted in R using reproducible methods for ecological data processing and spatial analysis workflow.

 # Research Question